Grant-Archibald-MS/powerfuldev-testing/learning/08-simulating-connector.md

   Screenshot("connectorapp_end.png");
 ```

-## Conclusion
+## Summary

 Using simulated connectors in your Power Apps tests allows you to control the responses from external services, making it easier to test various scenarios.
-By following the steps outlined in this article, you can set up and run tests that use simulated connectors, ensuring your application behaves as expected under different conditions.
+By following the steps outlined in this section, you can set up and run tests that use simulated connectors, ensuring your application behaves as expected under different conditions.

 <a href="./09-simulating-dataverse" class="btn btn--primary">Simulating Dataverse</a>